rollup/stream/README.md

 ### Usage with Gulp

-Using Gulp requires piping Suppose one wanted to take the bundle content and run it through a minifier, such as [`terser`](https://www.npmjs.com/package/terser):
+Using Gulp requires piping.
+Suppose one wanted to take the bundle content and run it through a minifier, such as [`terser`](https://www.npmjs.com/package/terser):

 ```js
 import rollupStream from '@rollup/stream';